Bukavu South Kivu, Democratic Republic Of The Congo Travel Guide

 Traditional performances and ceremonies are not regularly scheduled public events for tourists.

-Timing and prior arrangement with local partners are important for these unique cultural observations.
+Timing and prior arrangement with local partners are crucial for these special cultural observations.

 Tourist infrastructure for farm visits or food producers is limited.